How to Prevent Dementia: 12 Modifiable Risk Factors

 6. Air Pollution

-While air pollution is already associated with poor respiratory health, certain studies have begun testing how exposure affects cognitive function.
-A systematic review of air pollution and dementia found that exposure to fine ambient particulate matter, and nitrogen dioxide and carbon monoxide from traffic, were all associated with increased incident dementia risk.
+While air pollution is already known to be associated with poor respiratory health, certain studies tested how exposure is linked with cognitive function.
+A systematic review of studies reporting on air pollution and dementia found that exposure to fine ambient particulate matter, nitrogen dioxide, nitrous oxides, and carbon monoxide from traffic was all associated with increased incident dementia risk.

 Unfortunately, air pollution is a difficult risk factor to modify.
-Pollution varies from area to area, and is largely outside the control of the individual person.
+Pollution varies by region and is largely outside the control of individual patients.
 But there are ways for patients to minimize the pollutants they come into contact with.
-Strategies such as avoiding exercising near high traffic areas, wearing an N95 mask outside, and using an air filter while indoors, can help alleviate their exposure.
+Strategies like avoiding exercising near high traffic areas or during days with high air pollution, wearing a mask outside, and using an air filter while indoors can help alleviate exposure.

 7. Hypertension

-Also known as high blood pressure, not only does hypertension increase the risk of heart disease, but it's also associated with an increased risk of dementia in late-life.
+Also known as high blood pressure, hypertension not only increases the risk of heart disease but is also associated with an increased risk of developing dementia in late life.
 A cohort study on blood pressure and late-life brain structure found that participants with hypertension as young as 40 years old tended to have reduced brain volumes and increased white matter hyperintensity volumes later in life.
-To support patients, physicians can help them consistently keep track of their blood pressure and guide them to live a healthy lifestyle, so they can increase their chances of protecting their cognition and preventing dementia even in their later years.
+To support patients, physicians can provide ways to keep track of and manage high blood pressure for patients to help protect their cognition and prevent dementia onset even in their later years.

 Head and Hearing Protection